 How to Select

-· Pav bhaji Masala added to mashed vegetables gives a mouth watering spicy taste to the bhaji.
-Pav Bhaji is popular as a snack or a meal, this easy-to-cook dish enjoys a special place in the hearts of house wives.
+• Pav bhaji masala added to mashed vegetables gives a mouth watering aroma and spicy taste to the bhaji.

-· Apart from Pav bhaji, the masala can be added to vegetable cuisine that uses potatoes, tomatoes and capsicums.
+• Apart from pav bhaji, the masala can be added to other vegetable dishes that use potatoes, tomatoes and capsicums.

-· Slit the pavs in between and toast them on a pan smeared with butter.
-Add pav bhaji masala to your Pav in combination with finely chopped onions and capsicum with the bold, zesty flavor of these pav bhaji masala, garlic and Masala Pav is ready to be relished.
+• To make a quick snack, slit pav buns into half, and toast them on a pan smeared with butter.
+Add pav bhaji masala to the pav along with finely chopped onions, garlic and capsicum.
+Masala Pav is ready to be relished.

 How to Store

-Once opened, store it in an airtight container in a cool dry place.
-Do not store after the expiry date is over, as it might give an undesirable flavour.
+• Once opened, store it in an airtight container in a cool dry place.

 • Consume before the expiry date, or you will end up with a musty smelling bhaji!